jantari/rewinged/README.md

 ## ✅ Getting Started

-You can run winget, even without any arguments or configuration, and test the API by opening `http://localhost:8080/information` or `http://localhost:8080/packages` in a browser or with `curl` / `Invoke-RestMethod`.
+You can run rewinged, even without any arguments or configuration, and test the API by opening `http://localhost:8080/information` or `http://localhost:8080/packages` in a browser or with `curl` / `Invoke-RestMethod`.